dataset-ninja/ticam/ABSTRACT.md

 <img src="https://github.com/dataset-ninja/ticam/assets/120389559/672f7287-26c5-40bb-9948-f2f0d17a3d0c" alt="image" width="800">

-<span style="font-size: smaller; font-style: italic;">The authors data capturing setup equipped with a wideangle projection system, car front seats and a Kinect Azure camera in the front.</span>
+<span style="font-size: smaller; font-style: italic;">The data capturing setup equipped with a wideangle projection system, car front seats and a Kinect Azure camera in the front.</span>

 The authors initiate their dataset creation process by outlining specific use cases or scenarios they aim to include.
 Subsequently, they document these scenarios with the participation of 13 individuals, comprising 4 females and 9 males.
 The scenarios encompass various configurations:
-1) sole presence of the driver,
+1) Sole presence of the driver,
-2) presence of both driver and passenger,
+2) Presence of both driver and passenger,
-3) presence of the driver and an object,
+3) Presence of the driver and an object,
-4) presence of the driver with an empty Forward Facing Child Seat (FF),
+4) Presence of the driver with an empty Forward Facing Child Seat (FF),
-5) presence of the driver with an empty Rearward Facing Infant Seat (RF),
+5) Presence of the driver with an empty Rearward Facing Infant Seat (RF),
-6) presence of the driver with an occupied Forward Facing Child Seat (FF),
+6) Presence of the driver with an occupied Forward Facing Child Seat (FF),
-7) presence of the driver with an occupied Rearward Facing Infant Seat (RF),
+7) Presence of the driver with an occupied Rearward Facing Infant Seat (RF),
-8) sole presence of an object.
+8) Sole presence of an object.

 To ensure a well-orchestrated dataset, the authors choreograph specific actions for both the driver and passenger.
 These instructions are shared with participants prior to recording driving sequences.
 For instance, drivers engage in actions such as sitting, normal driving, looking left while turning the wheel, turning right, and more.
 On the other hand, passengers perform actions such as conversing with the driver, retrieving items from the dashboard, and the like.
 In total, the authors delineate 20 distinct actions for both drivers and passengers.